acbarrentine/chimera-md/readme.md

 If you don't have a tree-like structure, you can use Docker volume mappings to invent one.
 As long as mappings don't target the same exact Docker directory, they can overlap however you'd like.
-I have a bunch of Synology "shared folder" map points mapped into the one document folder, which presents like a very serve-able tree.
+I have a bunch of Synology "shared folder" mount points mapped into the one document folder, which presents as a very serve-able tree.

 ![index](examples/assets/index.png)